Introduction to Headless

 patch

-The patch function receives a partial of the props parameters, allowing modification of the initial props provided to the widget.
+The patch function receives a partial of the props parameters, allowing modification of the initial props provided to the component.

 stores

-List of Tansu stores showing the widget's current state.
+List of Tansu stores showing the component's current state.

-or example, in a rating widget, you'll find stores such as rating$ and visibleRating$.
+or example, in a rating component, you'll find stores such as rating$ and visibleRating$.

 • rating$: holds the current numeric value of the rating.